 User Def.
 1–3

 You can add a new style based on presets such as [Portrait] or [Landscape] or a Picture Style file, then adjust it as needed ().
-With any User Defined Picture Style that has not yet been registered, pictures will be taken with the same characteristics settings as with the default settings of [Standard].
+Shots taken with a style you have not customized yet will have the same characteristics as the default [Auto] setting.

 Icons on the Picture Style selection screen represent [Strength], [Fineness], and [Threshold] for [Sharpness] as well as [Contrast] and other parameters.
 The numbers indicate the values for these settings specified for the respective Picture Style.